Blending ground pork with mushrooms and garlic to make homemade breakfast sausage patties adds an extra delicious savory taste.

 Heat oven to 450°F. Heat electric griddle to 350°F or large non-stick skillet over medium-high heat.

-Combine flour, baking powder and salt in bowl; cut in butter pieces with pastry blender or fork until mixture resembles coarse crumbs.
+Combine flour, baking powder and 1/2 teaspoon salt in bowl; cut in butter pieces with pastry blender or fork until mixture resembles coarse crumbs.
 Stir in buttermilk just until moistened.
 Turn dough onto lightly floured surface; knead 10 times or until smooth.
 Roll out dough to 9x6-inch rectangle, about 3/4 inch thick.
 Cut in half lengthwise.
 Cut crosswise into 4 even pieces, forming 8 rectangular biscuits.
-Place 1 inch apart onto ungreased baking sheet.
+Place, 1 inch apart, onto ungreased baking sheet.
 Brush biscuits with melted butter.
 Bake 11-13 minutes or until lightly browned.

 Meanwhile, cook sausage patties on electric griddle or skillet, turning once, 8-9 minutes or until cooked through and internal temperature reaches 165°F. Use another pan to press sausage patties flat while cooking.
 Set aside; keep warm.
 Wipe griddle or skillet with paper towel.
 Cook eggs to desired doneness.